According to the UK’s Office of National Statistics, online sales comprised 19.9% of all retail transactions in the UK in November 2017.

 By having a suitable cloud-based B2B ecommerce platform at your fingertips, there’s no reason your B2B business can’t move with the times.

-If you’re a B2B business looking to revolutionise its approach to digital commerce, get a quote from Cloudfy today.
+If you’re a B2B business looking to revolutionize its approach to digital commerce, get a quote from Cloudfy today.